MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactqueryoptions_includecontactsfromhiddenlists.md

 # Windows.ApplicationModel.Contacts.ContactQueryOptions.IncludeContactsFromHiddenLists

 ## -description
-Gets or sets a Boolean value indicating if the query results should include contacts from lists that are not shown in the user interface.
+Gets or sets a Boolean value that indicates whether the query results should include contacts from lists that are not shown in the user interface.

 ## -property-value
-A Boolean value indicating if the query results should include contacts from lists that are not shown in the user interface.
+`true` if the query results should include contacts from lists that are not shown in the user interface; otherwise, `false`.

 ## -remarks